znbm/fifthtouralpha/README.md

 `<<` performs a leftward logical bit shift.
 `>>` performs a rightward arithmetic bit shift if its first operand is of type `int`, or a logical shift otherwise.
-Shifts of more than 8 * the size of the righthand operand are undefined.
+Shifts of more than the number of bits in the lefthand operand are undefined.

 Bitfields could be the subject of a future extension.